bvantagelimited/ipification-mobile-sdk-code-snippet/ios_sdk_core_document.md

 |mnc (optional) | Mobile Network Code |
 | consent_id (optional) | Unique ID for the consent that is traceable if consent audit is required.
 Value will be provided if needed in integration process. |
 | consent_timestamp (optional) | The time stamp when consent was accepted by end user.
 Accepted format is UNIX time stamp in seconds. |

+For more detail, please check our developer document: https://developer.ipification.com/#/ios/latest/

 ## iOS Code Snippet